vuw-research-computing/raapoi-tools/docs/index.md

 Once you are at a prompt you can go to Step 3

-_Step 2b:_ from Windows
+__Step 2b: from Windows__

-We recommend tunneling using MobaXTerm.
+We recommend tunneling using MobaXTerm (https://mobaxterm.mobatek.net/).
 There are 2 methods for tunneling in Moba, one is command line, the other is GUI-based.

 Method 1: Command-line, click the Start local terminal button (If you do not have this button, skip to the GUI method)